saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 **Graph Representations**: Residues as nodes, edges connecting spatially proximal residues (even if far in sequence).
 This captures long-range interactions in the folded structure.
 GNNs then learn on the residue-residue contact graph.

-**Point Cloud Networks**: Treat C� atoms as a 3D point cloud with residue type features.
+**Point Cloud Networks**: Treat Cα atoms as a 3D point cloud with residue type features.
 PointNet and related architectures process these for structure classification and binding site prediction.

 **SE(3)-Equivariant Networks**: Same geometric deep learning approaches used for small molecules apply to proteins SchNet, EGNN, and others respect rotational symmetry.